yelghali/prompt-based-tutorial-AKS/README.md

  - What are some best practices for getting started with AKS?

 ## Deploying your first applications on AKS

+  - What are the different ways to create an AKS cluster?

+  - How can I use kubectl and Azure CLI to access and manage my AKS cluster?

   - What steps should I take to prepare my application for deployment on AKS?